mity/md4c/README.md

   be fairly simple to make it run also on most other systems.

-* **Encoding:** MD4C can be compiled to recognize ASCII-only control characters, UTF-8 and, on Windows, also UTF-16 little endian, i.e. what is on Windows commonly called just "Unicode".
+* **Encoding:** MD4C can be compiled to recognize ASCII-only control characters, UTF-8 and, on Windows, also UTF-16, i.e. what is on Windows commonly called just "Unicode".
 See more details below.

 * **Permissive license:** MD4C is available under the MIT license.